awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

 ------
 #### [ macOS ]

+**Important**
+The current release is a release candidate\.
+To install the release candidate, you must download an archive file for your operating system from [https://github\.com/weaveworks/eksctl/releases/tag/0\.15\.0\-rc\.1](https://github.com/weaveworks/eksctl/releases/tag/0.15.0-rc.1), extract `eksctl`, and then execute it, rather than using the numbered steps below\.

 **To install or upgrade `eksctl` on macOS using Homebrew**

 The easiest way to get started with Amazon EKS and macOS is by installing `eksctl` with [Homebrew](https://brew.sh/)\.
 The `eksctl` Homebrew recipe installs `eksctl` and any other dependencies that are required for Amazon EKS, such as `kubectl` and the `aws-iam-authenticator`\.